 Comparing Asset Pricing Models by the Conditional Hansen-Jagannathan Distance

-We compare non-nested parametric specifications of the Stochastic Discount Factor (SDF) in terms of their conditional Hansen-Jagannathan (HJ-) distance.
-This distance is defined as the discrepancy between a parametric SDF family identifying an asset pricing model and the set of admissible SDF's satisfying the conditional no-arbitrage restrictions for a set of traded assets.
-The conditional HJ-distance accounts for the models' ability to match the dynamic pricing restrictions for any set of managed portfolios, and not just a set of static restrictions for a specific choice of instruments like the often employed (unconditional) HJ-distance.
-We estimate the conditional HJ-distance by a kernel-based Generalized Method of Moments estimator and establish its large sample properties for model selection purposes.
-We demonstrate empirically the usefulness of our approach by comparing several SDF models including preference-based specifications, beta-pricing models and recently proposed SDF models that are conditionally linear in the priced risk factors.
+We compare non-nested parametric specifications of the Stochastic Discount Factor (SDF) using the conditional Hansen-Jagannathan (HJ-) distance.
+This distance measures the discrepancy between a parametric model-implied SDF and the admissible SDF's satisfying all the conditional (dynamic) no-arbitrage restrictions, instead of just few unconditional no-arbitrage restrictions for managed portfolios chosen through the instrument selection.
+We estimate the conditional HJ-distance by a Generalized Method of Moments estimator and establish its large sample properties for model selection purposes.
+We compare empirically several SDF models including multifactor beta pricing specifications and some recently proposed SDF models that are conditionally linear in consumption growth.

-Keywords: Asset pricing model comparison, stochastic discount factor, Hansen-Jagannathan distance, conditional moment restrictions, nonparametric estimation
+Keywords: Asset pricing model comparison, stochastic discount factor, Hansen-Jagannathan distance, Generalized Method of Moments, conditional moment restrictions, nonparametric estimation

 Suggested Citation: Suggested Citation